foundation/foundation-emails/docs/pages/grid.md

 ## Offsets

 Offsets add spacing to the left of a column.
 Use this if all the columns in a row don't add up to 12, and you want to mess with the spacing between them.
-Offsets are intended to be used with one set of columns in a row.

 Use the class `.large-offset-n` to create an offset, where `n` is the amount of columns to offset by.
 So, for example, `.large-offset-3` would offset the column by 25% of the width of the row.
 Think of it as pushing the columns over from the left.